-What is actually included in your electric bike insurance policy will depend on your provider and the insurance deal which you actually choose.
+What is actually included in your electric bicycle insurance policy will depend on your provider and the insurance deal which you actually choose.
 However, most of the policies will include:

-- Damage cover – You will be covered if your bike is vandalised or accidentally damaged.
+- Accidental damage cover - You will be covered if your bike is vandalised or accidentally damaged.

 - Personal injury cover - If you are seriously injured in an accident on your bike, many insurers also offer cover for you.